JoeAB/DjangoQuiz/readme.md

 As of step 6, I've diverted and started turning this into my own project.
 Will be making a quizlet type application.
 General requirements are below.

-General Requirement 1: Users be able to create an account/sign into the application using the base user account system.
+General Requirement 1: Users be able to sign into the application using the base user account system.
+I don't plan on allowing account creation at this time, but rather accounts created in the management panel by me.

 General Requirement 2: There should be a home where it's possible to create a quiz, view old quizzes, or select to study individual questions.